JP Morgan Maintains Target (TGT) Overweight Recommendation

 What is the Fund Sentiment?

-There are 3026 funds or institutions reporting positions in Target.
-This is an increase of 9 owner(s) or 0.30% in the last quarter.
-Average portfolio weight of all funds dedicated to TGT is 0.39%, an increase of 24.33%.
-Total shares owned by institutions increased in the last three months by 4.55% to 440,181K shares.
-The put/call ratio of TGT is 1.00, indicating a bearish outlook.
+There are 3027 funds or institutions reporting positions in Target.
+This is a decrease of 30 owner(s) or 0.98% in the last quarter.
+Average portfolio weight of all funds dedicated to TGT is 0.38%, an increase of 3.03%.
+Total shares owned by institutions increased in the last three months by 2.61% to 439,633K shares.
+The put/call ratio of TGT is 0.97, indicating a bullish outlook.

 What are Other Shareholders Doing?